dalager/graphedexcel/README.md

 Feel free to contribute by opening an issue or a pull request.

-You can help with the following:
+You can help with the following, that I have thought of so far:

 - Add more tests
 - Improve the code